bitcoin-dev-project/battle-of-galen-erso/README.md

 ## Objectives

+1. Clone this repo!
-1. Install and set up Warnet
+2. Install and set up Warnet
-2. Create attacks
+3. Create attacks
-3. Test attacks locally in scrimmage
+4. Test attacks locally in scrimmage
-4. Attack Bitcoin Core nodes on the battlefield
+5. Attack Bitcoin Core nodes on the battlefield

 ## Intelligence Brief -- What is Warnet?